randoop/pascali-coverage/README.md

 ```
 sh ./run_dyntrace.sh
 sh ./coverage.sh
+cd evaluation/coverage
+head -n 1 report.csv > report-`date +%Y%m%d`.csv
+tail -n +2 report.csv | sort -t , -k1,1 -k2,2n >> report-`date +%Y%m%d`.csv
+cd ..
 ```

 The `run_dyntrace.sh` script uses Randoop to generate tests in directories such as `integration-test2/corpus/<program-name>/dljc-out/test-{src,classes}[0-9]+`.
 The `run_dyntrace` script writes logs into `pascali-coverage/log`.
-It runs for a long time (hours?), and creates lots of windows that may prevent you from doing other work.
+It runs for about 5 hours.
+At times it creates lots of windows that may prevent you from doing other work; be patient and they will close by themselves.

+The `coverage.sh` script runs the generated tests.
+It completes in about 5 minutes.
+Again, it will pop up windows; you should wait for them to close by themselves.
-The `coverage.sh` script runs the generated tests and uses the `extractcoverage` program to pull all of the coverage information into `evaluation/coverage`.
+The `coverage.sh` script
+uses the `extractcoverage` program to pull all of the coverage information into `evaluation/coverage`.
 The files written into `evaluation/coverage` include the aggregate `report.csv` (which is what goes into the Google docs spreadsheet), and subdirectories such as